ettysekhon/football-lakehouse/README.md

 2. Jupyter Lab not accessible

     - Jupyter needs to be started manually after containers are up
-    - Use the commands in the "Start Jupyter Lab" section above
+    - Use the commands in the "Quick Start" section above

+3. Spark UI not accessible at <http://localhost:8082>

+    - The Spark UI only appears when Spark applications are running
+    - Start a PySpark shell or run Spark code in Jupyter to activate it
+    - See the "Using Spark" section above for examples

-3. Services not starting properly
+4. Services not starting properly

     - Check container status: `docker compose ps`
     - Check logs: `docker compose logs <service-name>`
     - Restart in order: `docker compose up -d postgres minio metastore trino`

 ### Complete Reset